Student Services Overview

 Financial Aid

-For more information on finding money for college visit our "Paying For College" page.
+For more information on finding money for college visit U.S. Department of Education website.
 Also check out the information shared by Howard Community College's Financial Aid office.

 Freshmen/Transfer Student Information